Heavy Metals in Protein Powders

 The other way in which heavy metals make their way into whey protein is through the manufacturing process.
 Some of the solvents that are used in the manufacturing process can end up introducing heavy metals into the end products.

 In early 2018, the nonprofit group Clean Label Project released a damning report detailing the toxins within protein powders that many consumers had not been aware of.
 The report described comprehensive screening that revealed powders to contain heavy metals such as mercury, arsenic, lead and cadmium.
 This isn’t even the first organization to discover dangerous toxins in whey protein.
-As far back as 2010, Consumer Reports protein powders testing revealed detected arsenic, lead cadmium and mercury in whey protein powder samples.
+As far back as 2010, Consumer Reports protein powders testing revealed detected high levels arsenic, lead, cadmium and mercury in whey protein powder samples.
 Throughout all these studies, some very popular brands were found to contain shocking amounts of heavy metals, ranking poorly in overall testing.

 Understanding The Prop 65 Warning On Protein Powder Labels